obfuscator-llvm/obfuscator/README.md

-Currently the open-source version of obfuscation-llvm is under maintenance since we are busy with our company.
+Currently the open-source version of Obfuscator-LLVM is under maintenance since we are busy with our company.
 If you are interested for updates checkout our website: https://strong.codes

 Please have a look at the [wiki](https://github.com/obfuscator-llvm/obfuscator/wiki)!